dluo96/template/README.md

 Checklist after creating a new repository from this template:

-- Go through `pyproject.toml` and fill stuff in.
+- Go through `pyproject.toml` and fill in the `PLACEHOLDER`'s.
 Note that:
   - `GH_TOKEN` is only needed if you want to trigger a semantic release locally.
 It is not needed for doing a release on GitHub Actions (as per `semantic_release.yaml`).
   - If you wish to publish to Test PyPI, ensure that `project.name` is available on Test PyPI.
 - If you wish to publish to Test PyPI, as specified in the `semantic_release.yaml` GitHub Action workflow, you must: